vsu/foo-dsp-bfir/README.markdown

     F1MD              get file 1 metadata
     F2MD              get file 2 metadata
     F3MD              get file 3 metadata
-    CD                get/set current directory
-    DIR               list current directory
+    DIR <dir path>    list directory
     CLOSE             close client connection

-Setting the filename to ":" (without quotes) indicates no file and resets metadata and file level.
+Setting the filename to "?" (without quotes) indicates no file and resets metadata and file level.

 The directory listing returns a concatenated string with items delimited by "|" (without quotes).
+The first item is the full path to the directory.
+Items are file/directory names only without the path.
 Directories are prefixed with ":" (without quotes) and sorted first.
+If the directory path argument is omitted, the default directory (the application path) is used.

 Compilation